Cartman's Incredible Gift: Critical reception

 In its review of the Season 8 DVD, Quigles of JoBlo.com expressed a positive opinion of the episode, in contrast to its perceived reception by others, stating that they "laughed pretty much non-stop during it", and calling the references to Red Dragon and The Dead Zone "hilarious".

 Bill Gibron of DVD Talk thought the episode was "kind of corny", stating that "Instead of being a blistering lampoon of The Dead Zone, it sort of falters, looking for an overall purpose".

 Jesse Hicks, reviewing the episode for PopMatters, called it a "solid" one, despite series co-creator Trey Parker's reference to this season as "the year from hell", due to the grueling work schedule created by producing both the season and the feature film Team America: World Police.

-Jonathan Barkan of Bloody Disgusting singled out as the best line of the episode Sergeant Yates' observation to Deets: "I see you like cutting the eyes out of photos with women.
+Jonathan Barkan of Bloody Disgusting singled out as the best line of the episode Sergeant Yates's observation to Deets: "I see you like cutting the eyes out of photos with women.
 My son is a big fan of that too."